Become a Member of the SMAC Board of Directors

 Each of the 18 counties in the SMAC region has one voting representative on the Board of Directors.
 The Board members meet in Marshall or via Zoom on the fourth Tuesday evening of the month to make policy and management decisions and to share ideas and information from their representative counties.
 The positions are voluntary, but travel expenses are reimbursed and board members received stipends when they serve on a grant panel.
 Below is synopsis of the SMAC Board of Directors.
 You may download the SMAC Board of Directors application form at the bottom of this page or contact SMAC for more information.

 RESPONSIBILITIES OF A SMAC BOARD MEMBER

 As a private non-profit organization, the Southwest Minnesota Arts Council (SMAC) is governed by its Board of Directors.
-The board is charged with making basic decisions concerning SMAC’s organization, policies and activities.
-The staff exists chiefly to carry out and coordinate the activities that the board has approved.
+The board is charged with making governing decisions concerning SMAC’s organization, policies and activities.
+The staff exists chiefly to carry out and coordinate the grant programs, technical services, and activities that the board has approved.
 This arrangement is a great source of strength for the organization.
 SMAC is not managed by a small number of professional arts administrators, but rather by dedicated arts volunteers drawn from all walks of life.
 Your active participation on the Board will help ensure that the Southwest Minnesota Arts Council will continue to serve the purpose for which it was created, that it will continue to meet the needs and reflect the tastes and attitudes of the people of southwestern Minnesota.